vtnerd/MaidSafe-Network-Filesystem/docs/posix_api.md

 - [ ] Copyable
 - [x] Movable

-Upon initial creation, `LocalBlob` inherits the data and user meta data fro the Blob that was used to open it.
+Upon initial creation, `LocalBlob` inherits the data and user meta data from the Blob that was used to open it.
 If LocalBlob was created without a Blob object (`PosixContainer::CreateLocalBlob()`), then the data and user meta data are completely empty.
 The `offset()` is always initially set to zero.

 Only a single `Read`, `Write`, or `Truncate` operation can take place at a given time.
 The `AsyncResult<T>` must be signalled before _any_ of these three functions can be invoked.
 A LocalBlob is stored by calling `PosixContainer::Write`, which can be invoked on any `PosixContainer` object, even if the LocalBlob was not opened on that PosixContainer.